-I have worried about this since the moment I met Jonathan (and every guy before him) and this is something almost all of my clients struggle with in Live More Weigh Less, so we talk about it A LOT.
+I have worried about this since the moment I met Jonathan (and every guy before him) and this is something almost all of my clients struggled with, so we talk about it A LOT.

 I am happy to report that after years of worrying I wasn’t good enough for Jonathan because of my weight, I no longer feel this way.
 I have a deep knowing that he is the luckiest man on earth to be with me AND I am also not at my ideal weight right now.